tebeka/seamless/README.rst

 `seamless` is a TCP proxy that allow you to deploy new code then switch traffic to new backend without downtime.

-Switching backends is done with HTTP interface with the following API:
+Switching backends is done with HTTP interface (*on a different port*) with the following API:

     `/switch?backend=address`
         switch traffic to new backend